insin/nwb/docs/Introduction.md

 ### Not Currently Considered

-* How you actually write your React apps - React apps are all about what happens in the code; the workflow tends to be install it, import it where you need it, use it.
+* How you actually write your React apps - React apps are all about what happens in the code; the workflow tends to be install it, import it where you need it and use it.

 * Code style - linting is left in your hands, as code style is too controversial a topic to make any default choice about.